-- 6.6.1.
-No FBO or SASO shall require procurement of fuel or other supplies or services from a specific source as a condition of aircraft storage. - 6.6.2.
-Aircraft shall be parked only in those areas designated for such purpose and shall not be positioned in such a manner so as to block a runway, taxiway, taxilane or fire hydrant, or obstruct access to hangars, parked aircraft, or parked vehicles. - 6.6.3.
-Aircraft operators shall ensure parked and stored aircraft are properly secured as set forth in FAA AC 20-35C. - 6.6.4.
-Parked or stored helicopters shall have braking devices or rotor mooring blocks applied to the rotor blades. - 6.6.5.
-Moored lighter-than-air aircraft shall have at least one person monitoring the safety of the mooring at all times. - 6.6.6.
-General aviation aircraft are not permitted to enter in the SIDA area except by special arrangement through TAA.. - 6.6.7.
-All air carrier aircraft loading and unloading at the passenger or international passenger terminals must be parked at designated gate positions.
+- 6.6.1 No FBO or SASO shall require procurement of fuel or other supplies or services from a specific source as a condition of aircraft storage. - 6.6.2 Aircraft shall be parked only in those areas designated for such purpose and shall not be positioned in such a manner so as to block a runway, taxiway, taxilane, perimeter road or fire hydrant, or obstruct access to hangars, parked aircraft, or parked vehicles. - 6.6.3 Aircraft operators are responsible to ensure parked and stored aircraft are properly secured.

+- 6.6.4 Parked or stored helicopters shall have braking devices or rotor mooring blocks applied to the rotor blades. - 6.6.5 Moored lighter-than-air aircraft shall have at least one person monitoring the safety of the mooring at all times. - 6.6.6 General aviation aircraft are not permitted to enter in the SIDA area except by special arrangement through TAA Airside Operations. - 6.6.7 All air carrier aircraft loading and unloading at the passenger or international passenger terminals must be parked at designated positions.

-6.7.
-Airworthiness
+6.7 Airworthiness

-- 6.7.1.
-No aircraft shall remain on the Airport in excess of 90 days unless such aircraft is registered, certificated and in airworthy condition. - 6.7.2.
-Abandoning an aircraft anywhere on the Airport is prohibited.
+- 6.7.1 No aircraft shall remain on the Airport in excess of 90 days unless such aircraft is registered, certificated and in airworthy condition. - 6.7.2 Abandoning an aircraft anywhere on the Airport is prohibited. - 6.7.3 Upon request from the TAA, abandoned aircraft must be removed at the aircraft operator's risk and expense.
+If not removed when requested to do so, the TAA may remove aircraft and shall not be liable for damage arising from or out of such removal.

-6.8.
-Engine Run-Ups
+6.8 Engine Run-Ups

-- 6.8.1.
-No person shall conduct engine maintenance run-up checks after 10:00 PM and before 7:00 AM, local time, at any Airport location other than at the designated run-up apron.
-Engine run-ups may be performed on leased premises after 7:00 AM and before 10:00 PM.
-Engine run-ups may be performed at any time on the run-up apron located just north of the end of Taxiway A, at the approach end of Runway 29R. - 6.8.2.
-Aircraft shall not commence run-ups so that the engine blast is directed at persons, other aircraft, hangars, shops or other vehicles. - 6.8.3.
-The run-up activity shall not cause debris to be blown. - 6.8.4.
-Run-ups at the run-up apron shall be done so that the tail of the aircraft is pointed to the northeast. - 6.8.5.
-Aircraft run-ups conducted in the west and south industrial/aviation areas shall be done so that the tail end of the aircraft is pointed generally to the south and east.
+- 6.8.1 No person shall conduct engine maintenance run-up checks after 10:00 PM and before 7:00 AM, local time, at any Airport location other than at the designated run-up apron. - 6.8.2 Engine run-ups may be performed on leased premises after 7:00 AM and before 10:00 PM. - 6.8.3 Engine run-ups may be performed at any time on the A17 run-up apron located just north of the end of Taxiway A, at the approach end of Runway 29R. - 6.8.4 Aircraft shall not commence run-ups so that the engine blast is directed at persons, other aircraft, hangars, shops, structures or other vehicles. - 6.8.5 The run-up activity shall not cause debris to be blown. - 6.8.6 Aircraft run-ups conducted in the west and south industrial/aviation areas shall be done so that the tail end of the aircraft is pointed generally to the south and east.

-6.9.
-Flight Instruction
+6.9 Flight Instruction

-- 6.9.1.
-All entities giving flight instruction shall be responsible for the conduct of all students during the course of instruction. - 6.9.2.
-Certificated FAR Part 121 commercial flight training activities and all transport category flight training require prior approval by TAA.
+- 6.9.1 All entities giving flight instruction shall be responsible for the conduct of all students during the course of instruction. - 6.9.2 Certificated FAR Part 121 commercial flight training activities and all transport category flight training require prior approval by TAA.

-6.10.
-Noise Abatement Procedures
+6.10 Noise Abatement Procedures